Onshore wind farm

 Financing for the wind farms

-The $64.6m financing for the Côte-de-Beaupré wind farm was arranged by National Bank of Canada.
+The $64.6m financing for the Côte-de-Beaupré wind farm was arranged by the National Bank of Canada.

-Enercon was awarded the contract for the manufacture and supply of 126 wind turbines for the wind farm, and to provide long-term service and maintenance for the turbines.
+Enercon was awarded the contract for the manufacture and supply of 126 wind turbines for the wind farm as well as to provide long-term service and maintenance for the turbines.

 Borea was awarded the contract for the construction of roads, collector systems and the substation for the first phase of the wind farm.

-BBA conducted the detailed engineering, equipment selection and construction assistance for the 34.5/315 kV substation and the collection system for the first phase.
+BBA conducted the detailed engineering, equipment selection and construction assistance for the 34.5/315 kV substation as well as the collection system for the first phase.

-SIMCO was responsible to examine the concrete mixture used for the construction of the wind turbine bases in the Wind Park.
+SIMCO was responsible for the examination of the concrete mixture used for the construction of the wind turbine bases in the Wind Park.